refinedev/refine/documentation/docs/getting-started/quickstart.md

 ---

-refine is a React framework.Thus it works on any environment that supports React.
+refine is a React framework.
+In other words, it works in any environment where React runs (with Next.js, Remix, CRA, Vite, etc.).

 The fastest way to get started with **refine** is using the [superplate](https://github.com/pankod/superplate) project starter tool.
 With your app requirements in mind, you can install third-party libraries and packages that have built-in support by **refine**.

 The CLI interface for installing and managing refine packages is really straightforward.